-I wrote this book to inspire others who have been given a label that has severely restricted their lives, to act as a beacon of light for them to reclaim the power of their own innate healing ability.
-It is also to educate their family and friends as well as to give mental health professionals a different perspective so that they can better support those in crisis.
+This book will inspire others who have been given a label that has severely restricted their lives, and act as a beacon of light for them to reclaim the power of their own innate healing ability.
+It will also educate their family and friends as well as give mental health professionals a different perspective so that they can better support those in crisis.

 “Emma manages to bring the reader into the experience in a way I have never seen before.
 The narrative she writes and the characters within it are compelling, and it all seems to combine to bring the reader deeper and deeper into an experience that most of us can only imagine.”